-Damon Linker is a senior correspondent at TheWeek.com and a consulting editor at the University of Pennsylvania Press.
-In recent years, he has taught critical writing at Penn and worked as a senior editor at Newsweek/The Daily Beast.
+Damon Linker is a senior correspondent at TheWeek.com and Visiting Assistant Professor in the Liberal Arts at Ursinus College.
+In recent years, he has worked as a consulting editor at the University of Pennsylvania Press, taught critical writing at Penn, and worked as a senior editor at Newsweek/The Daily Beast.
 Until November 2014 he was a contributing editor at The New Republic.
 Linker is the author of The Theocons: Secular America Under Siege and The Religious Test: Why We Must Question the Beliefs of Our Leaders.
 His essays and reviews have appeared in The New York Times, The Washington Post, The Wall Street Journal, and other leading publications.
 He has edited First Things magazine, served as a speechwriter for New York’s Mayor Rudolph W. Giuliani, and taught political philosophy at Brigham Young University.
 Linker studied history, philosophy, and writing at Ithaca College, graduating with a BA in 1991.
 He went on to earn an MA in history from New York University and a Ph.D. in political science from Michigan State University.
-Born in New York City, Linker currently lives in suburban Philadelphia with his wife and two children.
+Born in New York City, Linker lives in suburban Philadelphia with his wife and two children.